Anderson localization and H\"older continuity of the integrated density of states for analytic quasiperiodic Schr\"odinger operators: Introduction and main results

 \subsubsection{Weierstrass preparation argument for the $E$-variable}

 Indeed, the Green's function estimates in \cite{FSW90,Bou00,CSZ22} were obtained by fixing the energy $E^*$ and varying the phase $\theta$.
-However, in \cite{FV25}, Forman and VandenBoom used the Rellich function method to control Green's function with varying energies and handle the resonances depending on energy, hence proved Anderson localization for one-dimensional general $C^2$ cosine type potential, removing the crucial symmetry condition in \cite{FSW90}.
-The key argument of \cite{FV25} is to construct, for any $E^*$, the piecewise defined (at most two) Rellich functions $E_n^{(1)}(\theta)$ and $E_n^{(2)}(\theta)$, the $E^*$-relevant eigenvalue curves of $H_{B_n}(\theta)$, so that for any $E$ close to $E^*$, the Green's function $G_{\Lambda}^{\theta,E}$ for a properly saturated set $\Lambda\subset\Z$ can be controlled as provided
+However, in \cite{FV25}, Forman and VandenBoom used the Rellich function method to control Green's functions for varying energies and handle the resonances depending on energy, thereby establishing Anderson localization perturbatively for one-dimensional non-even $C^2$ cosine-type quasiperiodic Schr\"odinger operators, removing the crucial evenness requirement on the potential from \cite{FSW90}.
+The key argument of \cite{FV25} is to locally obtain, for any $E^*$, (at most two) piecewise-defined Rellich functions $E_n^{(1)}(\theta)$ and $E_n^{(2)}(\theta)$---the $E^*$-relevant eigenvalue curves of $H_{B_n}(\theta)$---so that for any $E$ close to $E^*$, the Green's function $G_{\Lambda}^{\theta,E}$ for a properly saturated set $\Lambda\subset\Z$ can be controlled as provided

-Recently, this method was further developed by the authors to the multi-dimensional case \cite{CSZ24} and to monotone potentials \cite{CSZ25}.
+Recently, this method was further extended by the authors to the multi-dimensional case \cite{CSZ24} and to monotone quasiperiodic Schr\"odinger operators \cite{CSZ25}.

-In \cite{FV25}, the authors constructed the Rellich function via an eigenvector perturbation argument and established transversality (Morse condition) for each single branch of the Rellich function by the eigenvector variation (Hellmann-Feynman) formula and a Cauchy interlacing argument.
+In \cite{FV25} (the $C^2$ cosine-type setting), the authors obtained Rellich functions via an eigenfunction perturbation argument and established the transversality (Morse property) for each single branch of the Rellich function via the eigenvalue variation (Hellmann-Feynman) formula, combined with a new Cauchy interlacing argument.
+(See also \cite{CSZ24} for the multi-dimensional case.)
+However, it is highly challenging to extend the eigenvalue variation and Cauchy interlacing arguments to higher derivatives or to cases with more than two relevant curves.